LG Recognized For High Sustainability Performance In Mindclick B2B Assessment Program

-LG is the only display provider recognized: LG is the only commercial TV and signage manufacturer highlighted in the program, with strong marks in guest health and responsible supply chain.

-Hotel brands factor sustainability into buying decisions: MindClick data is used by major hotel groups, including Hilton, Marriott and Hyatt, when evaluating products for new builds and renovations.

-LINCOLNSHIRE, Ill., February 19, 2026 /3BL/ - LG Electronics USA has been recognized for strong sustainability in the hospitality industry, following its latest evaluation in the MindClick Sustainability Assessment Program (MSAP), the respected third-party program measuring the environmental and health impact of products used in commercial spaces.
+LINCOLNSHIRE, Ill., Feb.
+19, 2026 (GLOBE NEWSWIRE) -- LG Electronics USA has been recognized for strong sustainability in the hospitality industry, following its latest evaluation in the MindClick Sustainability Assessment Program (MSAP), the respected third-party program measuring the environmental and health impact of products used in commercial spaces.

 LG hospitality TVs, digital signage displays and commercial monitors earned Leader-level for credit in key categories, including guest health and responsible supply chain, and demonstrated consistently strong performance across additional impact areas evaluated in the program.* LG is the only commercial TV, digital signage and monitor manufacturer recognized in the MSAP, with top scores in guest health and responsible supply chain.